 Raw feeders commonly talk about the improvements seen in their Alaskan Malamute’s dental hygiene after switching to a raw food diet.

 They claim that the act of having to chew through tough meats and bones naturally keeps their teeth cleaner by dislodging plaque.
 Many can completely forgo the daily dental treats that most of us are used to feeding our Malamutes.

 We should note here that many vets actually recommend against regularly feeding your dogs raw bones due to the increased risk of tooth fracture.
 Keep reading for more of our thoughts on this!

 On top of this, raw feeders claim that their Alaskan Malamutes have fresher breath when eating a raw food diet.
 This is attributed to the fact that sugars and starches that sit in a Malamute’s mouth can cause rotting of the gums.

-If you regularly give your Malamute dental treats and practise good dental hygiene with them (something that should still be followed on a raw diet) this issue should be prevented.
+If you regularly give your Malamute dental treats and practice good dental hygiene with them (something that should still be followed on a raw diet), this issue should be prevented.

 The shine of an Alaskan Malamute’s coat is often used as an indicator of their health.
 Glossier coats suggest a healthier dog compared to one whose coat is dull and dry.

 Raw feeders often brag about the condition of their Malamute’s coats.
 Many claim to see improvements to not only the glossiness but also to the softness and overall feel.

 The reality is that if your Malamute is consuming a balanced diet with all of the vitamins and nutrients they need, whether that be through a raw diet or kibble, their coat is bound to be shiny.

 Now, this is an advantage that we can believe.
 Alaskan Malamutes who are fed on a raw diet is said to have a better attitude towards their mealtimes.